SimJoSt/timschuetz.github.io/_posts/2018-10-05-fall-is-coming.md

 title: 'Fall is coming'
 date: 2018-10-05 00:00:00
 featured_image: '/images/blog/2018/IMG_8662.jpg'
 excerpt: My first month in the US has almost passed, so it is time to inaugurate this blog.
-I kick it off easy, with some thoughts on living in Irvine and pictures from a hiking trail.
+I kick it off easy with some thoughts on living in Irvine and sunny pictures from a hiking trail.
 ---

 ![](/images/blog/2018/IMG_8662.jpg)